booz-allen-hamilton/agile-playbook/Tools.md

     - Unified Functional Testing

 ### Code Scanning
+Ensures common coding errors are reduced and/or eliminated.
+Like automated testing, code-scanning tools assist in finding and fixing defects early in the software development process.
+- Tools to investigate
+    - Fortify
+    - PMD
+    - Armorize CodeSecure

 ### Configuration Management
+Allows the team to have the ability to oversee, organize, manage and control the changes in the project’s artifacts during the development life cycle.
+- Tools to investigate
+   - IBM Rational Team Concert
+   - Microsoft Visual Studio Team Foundation Server
+   - SVN Subervsion
+   - Atlassian Suite

 ### Build Management / Continuous Integration
+Ensures that all code is constantly merged from all team developers into a specific environment stream.
+Continuous integration increases the quality of the software by reducing the defect escape rate, and decreases maintenance and sustainment costs.
+- Tools to investigate
+   - Continuum
+   - Cruise Control
+   - Hudson
+   - Atlassian Bamboo

 ### Persistent Group Chat
+Provides the team access to an area for group messaging to encourage communication and collaboration.
+Group chat can improve the communication with remote team members and others across a geographically detached organization.
+- Tools to investigate
+   - Slack
+   - Skype
+   - Hipchat

 ### Video Conference
+Provides a way to meet with all team members regardless of their location in order to promote collaboration and team communication.
+- Tools to investigate
+   - WebEx
+   - Google Hangouts
+   - Zoom

 ### Backlog Item Management
 - ##### Issue and Project Tracking
 - ##### Agile Development